ghusta/android-docker-search/README.md

 ## Install the app

-Download and install the APK [on my website](http://g.husta.free.fr/android/#docker-search) or on [GitHub](https://github.com/ghusta/android-docker-search/releases).
+Download and install the APK on [GitHub](https://github.com/ghusta/android-docker-search/releases).

 ## Docker API